fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 This document intends to give a quick overview on the Wurstgulasch decentral and (somewhat) social Microblogging API.

+API Endpoints are written absolute to the root resource.
+In `/api/0`, the `0` stands for the version number of the API.
+It will be incremented if there are changes made that are incompatible with the previous API version.

 Here's a quick overview over the API endpoints:

 `/api/0/`